Simple and practical DIQKD security analysis via BB84-type uncertainty relations and Pauli correlation constraints: Discussion

 While writing this manuscript, a new promising numerical method to bound the conditional entropy in general DI scenarios was proposed \cite{ref:bff2021b}.
 Our detection threshold, derived using only the expectation value $\avg{A_{1}}$ of Alice's key-generation measurement in addition to CHSH, is slightly lower than the threshold of $80.5\%$ reported in \cite{ref:bff2021b} using full statistics.
-At the time of writing, it seems that this is not a limitation of the method of \cite{ref:bff2021b}, but rather a matter of using a suboptimal state and measurement implementation parameters in that work.
+This is not a limitation of the method of \cite{ref:bff2021b}, but rather a matter of using a suboptimal state and measurement implementation parameters in that work.
 Indeed, running their method on the correlations achieving the threshold of $80.2593\%$ in Table~\ref{tab:no-error}, the authors of \cite{ref:bff2021b} confirmed to us that they also find a positive key rate \cite{ref:b2021} (though, again, using full statistics instead of only $\avg{A_1}$ and $S$).
 This illustrates the interest of having complementary methods.
-While \cite{ref:bff2021b} can in principle be used to tackle very general problems, our method specializing on the 2-input/2-output scenario allows us to rapidly explore the parameter space to find the best implementation.
+While \cite{ref:bff2021b} can in principle be used to tackle very general problems, our method specializing on the 2-input/2-output scenario allows us to rapidly explore the parameter space to find a good implementation.
+Moreover, there exist scenarios in which our analysis can provide slightly better bounds compared to the numerical method as one can observe from \cite[Figure 6b]{ref:bff2021b}.

+A recent result \cite{ref:zhang2021quantum} obtained lower bounds on the key rate for the finite-size case without the use of the entropy accumulation theorem in the two-input/two-output scenario.
+It might be interesting to investigate whether our results involving different parameters to bound the conditional Von Neumann entropy can be used in combination with their technique.

 Finally, although we discussed in detail two specific examples illustrating our approach to bounding the conditional von Neumann entropy, we point out that other bounds can be derived.
 For instance, we could combine the BB84-type bound \eqref{eq:HZE-A1-XB} using bias with the correlation bound \eqref{eq:Salpha-XB-bound} in terms of the asymmetric CHSH expectations.
 As suggested by Figure~\ref{fig:eta-delta}, this should slightly improve the analysis presented here (are least for larger amounts of noise $\delta$).
 One could also, much more generally, use numerical techniques \cite{ref:wlc2018} to derive device-dependent bounds on the conditional von Neumann entropy that are more stringent and combine them with correlation bounds involving full-statistics obtained through relaxations of the Lasserre hierarchy.
 Our method can also in principle be applied to the $n$-partite setting, e.g., to derive entropy bounds based on Mermin-type Bell inequalities \cite{ref:m1990,ref:gm2021}.